 Israeli and English curricula

 A direct comparison of the English and Israel curriculum for functions year by year is not possible, because the English curriculum at the time of the study was described in terms of levels, where the Israeli curriculum was in terms of years.
 However, a comparison of content order is possible.
+In addition, non-statutory year-by-year guidance was given to teachers in England and we have taken that into account.

 As a country with a centralised educational system, the Israeli school curriculum is developed and regulated by the Ministry of Education, and textbooks have to be officially approved.
 The national mathematics curriculum in Israel for secondary schools (Ministry of Education, 2009) provides detailed recommendations related to teaching functions.
 The curriculum on functions starts in year 7 (age 12) with explicit use of the word 'function' in the context of numerical functions described verbally, graphically, through tables of values and algebraic expressions, and is defined in year 7 as the matching of a unique number to each number we choose.
 These matchings can be represented graphically, but students also meet domains that exclude some numerical values.
 The idea of 'mapping' to connect ordered pairs is not used.
 The rate of change is the quotient of changes in y and changes in x values; there is discussion of constant and non-constant rates of increase and decrease and their graphical representations.
 Constant functions are included in this discussion.
 Students discuss graphs and rates of change explicitly in the context of realistic phenomena.
 The function notation is introduced for 12 to 14 year olds, either before or during a formal treatment of linear functions.